junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 The man squints at the light, using a hand to cover his eyes.
 "Fine."

-And in that split second when his face is lit.
-Dean stills.
+And in that split second when his face is lit, Dean sees his face and freezes.

 That's Nick.